Better Call Saul: Conception

 Better Call Saul is a spin-off prequel series centered on Saul Goodman, a character created for Breaking Bad.

 The character of Saul Goodman first appeared during Breaking Bads second season, in an episode that was also titled "Better Call Saul".
 Bob Odenkirk, who portrayed Saul Goodman, had never seen the series prior to his appearance.
 The character was originally intended to appear in only four episodes, but soon became much more developed than the staff had planned.
 He would eventually stay on the series and become central to its narrative.
-As Breaking Bad continued its run, the character would grow in popularity with the audience.
+As Breaking Bad continued its run, the character grew in popularity with the audience.
 Odenkirk speculated this was because he is "the program's least hypocritical figure", and "is good at his job".

 Vince Gilligan, who created and developed Breaking Bad, and Peter Gould, who wrote the episode with Goodman's first appearance, considered a Saul Goodman spinoff as early as 2009.
-Gould noted that over the course of Breaking Bad, there were several "what ifs” their team considered, such as if the show won a Primetime Emmy Award, or if people would buy "Los Pollos Hermanos" T-shirts.
+Gould noted that over the course of Breaking Bad, there were several "what ifs" their team considered, such as if the show won a Primetime Emmy Award, or if people would buy "Los Pollos Hermanos" T-shirts.
 The staff did not expect these events to come to fruition, but after they did, they started considering a spin-off featuring Saul as a thought experiment.
 With the growth of Saul's character, the writers saw ways to explore the character further.
 While filming the Breaking Bad episode "Full Measure", Gilligan asked Odenkirk his thoughts on a spinoff.
 In July 2012, Gilligan publicly hinted at the idea, stating that he liked "the idea of a lawyer show in which the main lawyer will do anything it takes to stay out of court", including settling on the courthouse steps.